 - Bank details (bank name, account number, account name and sort code) for regular donors

-- Details of professionals acting for individuals (e.g. solicitors)
+- Details of professionals acting for individuals (for example, solicitors)

 - Credit/debit card details